Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.08 - UNIQUE and NOT NULL - Travel Tracker Part 1/README.md

 After retrieving the country codes, we pass them to `index.ejs` as a comma-separated string and also send the count of countries.
 The frontend splits this string and updates the map accordingly.

+## Reviewing the Solution

+Review the code in `solution1.js` and compare it with your own implementation.
+There are multiple ways to achieve the same result.
+As long as your code works, it is acceptable.

+## Key Takeaways

+- The exercise involves building a website to track visited countries using a Postgres database and Node.js backend.
+- The `visited_countries` table uses `id` as a SERIAL PRIMARY KEY and `country_code` as a CHAR(2) with UNIQUE and NOT NULL constraints.
+- Data is manually added to the table, and the application retrieves and displays these countries on a world map using EJS and JavaScript.
+- The backend queries the database, processes the results, and passes the country codes to the frontend for visualization.